T'Challa (Marvel Cinematic Universe): Conflict against Thanos

 In 2018, T'Challa brings a new robotic arm to Barnes.
 He then welcomes Rogers, Romanoff, Wilson, Rhodes, Bruce Banner, Maximoff, and Vision when they arrive in Wakanda, so Shuri can work on Vision.
 He along with the Wakandan army, Barnes, Rogers, Romanoff, Wilson, Rhodes, and Banner fight off the oncoming onslaught of Outriders and witnesses the arrival of Thor, Rocket, and Groot.
 However, Thanos arrives in Wakanda and completes and activates the Infinity Gauntlet, killing half of all life in the universe.
-As a result, T’Challa disintegrates along with Barnes, Wilson, Maximoff, and Groot.
+As a result, T'Challa disintegrates along with Barnes, Wilson, Maximoff, Groot, and half of the Wakandan Army.

 In 2023, T'Challa is restored to life.
 He, his restored sister, the Wakandan army, Wilson, Barnes, Maximoff, and Groot are brought by Masters of the Mystic Arts to the destroyed Avengers Compound to join in the final battle against an alternate Thanos.
 A week later, he attends Stark's funeral.

 Death and legacy

-In 2024, T'Challa passed away from an unspecified illness that Shuri believed could have been cured by the heart-shaped herb.
+In 2024, T'Challa dies from an unspecified illness that Shuri believed could have been cured by the heart-shaped herb.
 It is revealed that before he died, he fathered a child with Nakia, Toussaint, who is raised in Haiti by Nakia, as both agreed it would be best for him to grow up away from the pressure of living in Wakanda.
 T'Challa asked that in the event of an untimely death that the two not attend his funeral, so they held their own ceremony in Haiti.
 Shuri later becomes the new Black Panther taking on her brother's mantle.
 Nakia later introduces her to Toussaint, who reveals that his Wakandan name is T'Challa, like his father.

+Family Tree

 Alternate versions

 Several alternate versions of T'Challa appear in the animated series What If...?, with Boseman reprising his role and Maddix Robinson voicing a younger version of him.